-The delivery of two northbound overtaking lane extensions at Tap Hill, about 44 kilometres north of Gilgandra is now complete.
+The Newell Highway Program Alliance (NHPA) completed two northbound overtaking lane extensions at Tap Hill, about 44 kilometres north of Gilgandra in February 2021.

 Transport for NSW has partnered with BMD and AECOM to form the Newell Highway Program Alliance.

-The strategic partnership will deliver about 40 additional overtaking lanes in an estimated four years rather than the likely eight years it would take to fund and deliver this work using traditional procurement methods.
+The strategic partnership will deliver 38 additional overtaking lanes in an estimated four years rather than the likely eight years it would take to fund and deliver this work using traditional procurement methods.

-This innovative delivery mode will result in a minimum of 60 kilometres of new overtaking lanes to improve safety, reduce travel times, allow more accurate travel planning and improve freight efficiency.
+This innovative delivery mode will result in approximately 60 kilometres of new overtaking lanes to improve safety, reduce travel times, allow more accurate travel planning and improve freight efficiency.